gordianknotC/nxp_note/aqueduct/auth/SetupAuth.md

 # Creating AuthServers to Authenticate and Authorize

-An  `AuthServer`  is a service that handles creating, verifying and refreshing authorization tokens.
+> An  `AuthServer`  is a service that handles
+> - creating
+> - verifying and
+> - refreshing
+> authorization tokens.
 You create an  `AuthServer`  in your application channel and inject into types that deal with authorization.

 This types include:

 -   `Authorizer`: middleware controller that protects endpoint controllers from unauthorized access
 -   `AuthController`: endpoint controller that grants access tokens